DrPepperNo1/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 Interests:
+  - Sophisticated Microelectronic Devices
-  - Convolutional Neural Networks,
+  - Convolutional Neural Networks
   - Recurrent Neural Networks
-  - single image super resolution
   - FPGA Programming

 # Education to show in About widget